Background pattern

 • loss of appetite or decreased appetite,

-• difficulty achieving or maintaining an erection,
+• inability to have or maintain an erection,

-• excessive drowsiness or drowsiness, feeling tired,
+• excessive drowsiness or numbness, feeling of fatigue,

-• excessive tooth grinding (bruxism),
+• excessive teeth grinding (bruxism),

 • tingling, itching, or numbness of the skin,

-• cough, sore throat, and irritation of the throat or nose, upper respiratory tract infection, nasal sinus infection,
+• cough, sore throat, and irritation of the throat or nose, upper respiratory tract infection, sinus infection,

 • high blood pressure, rapid heartbeat (tachycardia),